 A sufficient quantity of water shall be added to the mix so that the consistency of the concrete is such that it can be placed in the forms, compacted and worked into all corners without permitting the ingredients to segregate, or excess free water to collect on the surface.
-If required by the Superintendent, the Contractor shall determine the consistence of the concrete in accordance with AS 1012AS1012.3.1.
-Except for extruded concrete, the nominated slump shall not exceed 80 mm 80mm, plus the field tolerance of ±15 mm 15mm.
+If required by the Superintendent, the Contractor shall determine the consistence of the concrete in accordance with AS1012.3.1.
+Except for extruded concrete, the nominated slump shall not exceed 80mm, plus the field tolerance of ±15mm.

-In the case of concrete placed by an extrusion machine, the water in the mix shall be only sufficient to produce a slump of 10 mm 10 mm to 15 mm 15 mm.
+In the case of concrete placed by an extrusion machine, the water in the mix shall be only sufficient to produce a slump of 10mm to 15mm.